 The law regarding the proper disposal of lead-acid batteries is the most important law among the three.
 Lead-acid batteries produce potential harm to the health and the environment if it is improperly disposed of.
 Lead-acid batteries contain sulfuric and lead that contaminates soil and groundwater.
 By disposing of it properly, it lessens the risk to the health and environment.

-What are the myths about Junk Car Salvage and Removal in Louisiana?
+What are the myths about selling junk cars for cash in Louisiana?

-Listed below are the four main myths about Junk Car Salvage and Removal in Louisiana.
+Listed below are the four main myths about selling junk cars for cash in Louisiana.

 - Towing is expensive.
 Nearby buyer offers free towing services to pick up the junk car in Louisiana from the owner.
 Some junk car buyer have charge depending on the location, but mostly they are free.
 Some junk car buyers pick up the car within the day.